-The Precipitation Module, previously referred to as TC-PRISMA, is an add-on module to the core Thermo-Calc software.
-The Precipitation Module itself is a general computational tool for simulating kinetics of diffusion controlled multi-particle precipitation processes in multicomponent and multiphase alloy systems.
+The Precipitation Module, or TC-PRISMA, is an add-on module to Thermo-Calc and it is available in Graphical Mode as the Precipitation Calculator.

+The module treats concurrent nucleation, growth/dissolution and coarsening under arbitrary heat treatment conditions in multi-component and multi-phase systems using Langer-Schwartz theory and the Kampmann-Wagner numerical approach.
+It is a general computational tool for simulating kinetics of diffusion controlled multi-particle precipitation processes in multicomponent and multiphase alloy systems.